BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

   * `AlphaTestBlock`: Block used to add an alpha test in the fragment shader
   * `BonesBlock`: Block used to add support for vertex skinning (bones)
   * `FogBlock`: Block used to add support for scene fog
+  * `FresnelBlock`: Block used to add a frensel effect
   * `ImageProcessingBlock`: Block used to add image processing support to fragment shader
   * `InstancesBlock`: Block used to add support for instances
   * `LightBlock`: Block used to add light in the fragment shader